temeritystudios/wp-bitly/README.txt

 *(You don't have to include the php comment, but you can if you want.)*

+== Upgrade Notice ==

+= 2.3.2 =
+Minor fixes, including a typo in the main callback.
+Also disables previously generated shortlinks after the fact for unselected post types.

 == Changelog ==

+= 2.3.2 =
+* Fixed a typo in `wpbitly_shortlink`
 = 2.3.0 =
 * Trimmed excess bloat from `wp_get_shortlink()`
 * Tightened up error checking in `wp_generate_shortlink()`